Cat5TV/pinecraft/README.md

 If you opted to have Pinecraft load your Minecraft server at boot, your Minecraft server will be running in a screen session.

-All commands are run as the user you originally specified in Pinecraft Installer (do not run as *root*, for example).
+**Important Note:** All commands must be run as the user you originally specified in Pinecraft Installer (do not run as *root*, for example).

 `screen -ls` will reveal running screen sessions.
 There should be one called *Pinecraft*.